Behind the Scenes of Coding – Fabio Castello

-Welcome to the third part of ‘Behind the scenes of coding’, the column that gives a voice to Bitrockers.
+Welcome to the second part of ‘Behind the scenes of coding’, the column that gives a voice to Bitrockers.
 After exploring complex data architectures and real-time systems, today we focus on a fundamental aspect of IT consulting: growth and methodological approach.

-Our third Ambassador is Fabio Castello, Software Engineer at Bitrock.
+Our second Ambassador is Fabio Castello, Software Engineer at Bitrock.
 Fabio represents a new generation of developers who combine a solid logical foundation with a deep curiosity about the evolution of development tools.
 Through his experience, we will see how even a seemingly simple problem can be transformed into an opportunity for collaboration and structural innovation.

 What is the biggest technical challenge you have faced and how did you overcome it?